A Colorful Background

 Getting Time in Fragment Shader with Push Constants

-To let our fragment shader accept a push constant we'll add this code above main():
+To let our fragment shader accept a push constant we'll add this code above main()

-in background.frag
+background.frag

 layout(push_constant) uniform Push {